DominikNoga/react-course-udemy/26-next-js/26-next.notes.md

   - the routes are created out of the folders inside the /app
 ![alt text](image.png)
 - there are some special file names

-  - page.js -> tells next to render this component under a given route.
+### page.js
-    - for example when we will add route /about/page.jsx
+Tells next to render this component under a given route. for example when we will add route /about/page.jsx
 ```jsx
 // This will render under /about
 export default function AboutPage() {